Work in Process Reports | Key For Contractors and Surety CompaniesPosted by Mike Sanders, AFSB

 When reviewing WIP information, a surety will notice:

 Significant and recurrent underbillings may indicate slow billing practices, or possibly unapproved change orders for which the contractor cannot bill and may not be paid.
-If significant overbillings exist, the surety will wait to see significant cash and receivables in the balance sheet.
+If significant overbillings exist, the surety will want to see significant cash and receivables in the balance sheet.
 More on overbillings and underbillings.

 What is the contractor’s backlog and is there profit left in it?